Apply less, but better.

 Show, don’t tell

-Imagine you want to work at a startup that builds a wildfire management platform.
-You could either send them a generic application letter with your CV, or you could build a prototype like this.
-An autonomous wildfire tracking system that pulls NASA thermal data, processes satellite imagery, and scores its own predictions against real fire reports.
+Take this as inspiration: someone built an autonomous wildfire tracking system that pulls NASA thermal data, processes satellite imagery, and scores its own predictions against real fire reports.

 wildfire tracking sideproject

 I’m pretty sure if that person applied, they’d get an immediate interview because the side project proves domain knowledge and a passion for the problem, which are all things that make you stand out.
+You don’t need to build something like this for every application, but being able to show off a domain-relevant side project puts you in the top 5% immediately.

 great application example